Shaders

 Predefined render passes helps you to create your own shader without a need to create your own render pass and to quickly start writing your shaders.

-- Forward - A pass that draws an object directly in render target.
-This pass is very limiting, it does not support lighting, shadows, etc. It should be only used to render translucent objects.
+- Forward - A pass that draws an object directly in a render target.
+It could be used to render translucent objects.

 - SpotShadow - A pass that emits depth values for an object, later this depth map will be used to render shadows.